bbalet/jorani/README.md

 * Describe your organization in a tree structure and attach employees to entities.
 * Non working days (weekends and day offs) can be defined on a contract so as to automatically calculate the duration of a leave and to display them in the calendar.
 * LDAP Authentication.
-* Available in English and French.
+* Available in English, French, Spanish and Dutch.

 ## Installation